Europe Oral Care Market Analysis by Mordor Intelligence

 Note: Segment shares of all individual segments available upon report purchase

-By Ingredient: Natural Formulations Disrupt Conventional Dominance
+By Category: Natural and Organic Formulations Disrupt Conventional Dominance

 The European Medicines Agency has approved multiple naturally derived active ingredients for therapeutic oral care products, enabling natural formulations with validated health claims.
 The WHO's 2024 report on environmental determinants of health emphasizes reducing chemical exposure through personal care products, including oral care, and providing policy support for natural alternatives.
-The sales value of organic health and beauty products, including oral care, in the United Kingdom amounted to GBP 136 million in 2023, according to the Soil Association [3]Source: Soil Association, “The Organic Beauty and Wellbeing Market 2024”, soilassociation.org.
+The sales value of organic health and beauty products, including oral care, in the United Kingdom increased in 2023, according to the Soil Association [3]Source: Soil Association, “The Organic Beauty and Wellbeing Market 2024”, soilassociation.org.
 The demand for natural and organic oral care products has grown, driven by scientific research validation and regulatory compliance.
 Consumers are prioritizing oral care products that combine effectiveness with safety and environmental sustainability.

 By Distribution Channel: Digital Commerce Disrupts Traditional Retail